Updated: Mar 12

 “(A) Sex trafficking in which a commercial sex act is induced by force, fraud, or coercion, or in which the person induced to perform such an act has not attained 18 years of age; or

-(B) The recruitment, harboring, transportation, provision, or obtaining of a person for labor or services, through the use of force, fraud, or coercion for the purpose of subjection to involuntary servitude, peonage, debt bondage, or slavery.”
+(B) [Labor trafficking is the] recruitment, harboring, transportation, provision, or obtaining of a person for labor or services, through the use of force, fraud, or coercion for the purpose of subjection to involuntary servitude, peonage, debt bondage, or slavery.” (emphasis added)

 Domestic pimp-based prostitution is a wide spread form of sex trafficking that often happens blatantly in front of us in the United States.
 And while our society may freely acknowledge that foreign nationals working in hidden brothels are a problem, we are less apt to acknowledge the reality that prostitution is a form of sex trafficking.
 While public perception may be that prostitution is a choice or a victimless crime, it’s simply not the case.
 The fact that the average age of entry into prostitution is between 12 and 14 years old and that women are kept in the business through manipulation, drug use, or force is proof of that.